andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 While we worked on the same project but we overlapped very little.
 I (Andrew) inherited a bunch of early artefacts from another DDD expert whom I never met, and mainly handled the discovery of the domain.

 Just as Andrew had inherited a legacy from those who went before him, I (Gayathri) inherited from him (with all the good and bad that that brings).
-I (Gayathri) was largely focussed on delivering what Andrew had found (and fixing the mistakes he had made.)
+I (Gayathri) was largely focussed on delivering what Andrew had found (and challenging the assumptions he had made)

-SO what was the project?
+So what was the project?
 It was the transformation and modernisation of the core public systems within the UK Judicial system.

 ---